The 100 Unhealthiest Grocery Foods in America

-Each serving has 4.5 grams of fat from soybean and partially hydrogenated cottonseed oils, and a hidden shot of high fructose corn syrup.
+Sorry to add your favorite toppable cracker to the list, but each serving has 4.5 grams of fat from soybean, canola, and/or partially hydrogenated cottonseed oils, plus a hidden shot of high fructose corn syrup.

-It may be a high fiber food, but these popcorns are too doused in oil to have any nutritionally redeeming qualities.
+It may be a high fiber food, but these popcorn brands are too doused in oil to have any nutritionally redeeming qualities.

-Free from partially hydrogenated oils, but pop-secret still loads on the inflammatory vegetable oils.
+Though free from partially hydrogenated oils, Pop Secret still loads on the inflammatory palm oil.

 Orville Redenbacher's Poppycock Original

-The heavy application of glaze puts this one in the candy category.
+The heavy application of glaze puts this one firmly in the candy category.